 In project management, you are usually trying to change something.
 Hence the need for change management process to be embedded into project management methodology.

-Often, organisations are vague about what is being changed.
+Often, organizations are vague about what is being changed.
 If people don’t know what they’re shooting for, it is difficult to hit the target.

-Numerous studies have shown that specificity is key when setting goals, whether those goals are personal or organisational.
+Numerous studies have shown that specificity is key when setting goals, whether those goals are personal or organizational.
 Ambiguous goals give no clearly defined target.